42 Foods to Stop Belly Bloat

 Kefir is kind of like a tangy drinkable yogurt contains lactase, an enzyme that breaks down lactose—aka the main sugar in milk that may give you tummy trouble.
 A study by Ohio State University found that drinking kefir reduced lactose digestion symptoms including bloating, stomach pain, and gas by up to 70 percent!

 These gorgeous bulbs are filled with fiber and have diuretic properties, meaning they can get your belly back into that tight dress without causing an unwelcome protrusion.
-Check out these 19 Boss Beet Recipes for plenty of eating inspo!
+Check out these great beet recipes for plenty of eating inspo!